stevencox/blackbalsam/README.md

 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.

 ### Artificial Intelligence & Analytics
-The Blackbalsam notebook is pre-loaded with Tensorflow, Keras, Gensim, PyTorch, scikit-learn, pandas, and numpy.
+The Blackbalsam notebook includes Tensorflow, Keras, Gensim, PyTorch, scikit-learn, pandas, and numpy.
 Users can also easily create Spark clusters providing access to Spark's [MLlib](https://spark.apache.org/docs/latest/ml-guide.html) machine learning toolkit.

 ### Notebook Computing
 JupyterHub provides the interface to the environment presenting a notebook providing Python and R kernels.